e-mejia/Task-tracker/README.md

 Tech used: HTML, CSS, JavaScript, ReactJS

-Using the core technologies of HTML, Css and Javascript as the foundation, and using the popular Javascript Library, React, I built a task tracking application for everday tasks.
+Using the core technologies of HTML, CSS and Javascript as the foundation, and using the popular Javascript Library, React, I built a task tracking application for everday tasks.

 The following components make up the app: